sm3131/employee-tracker-refactor/README.md

 ## Description

-The Employee Tracker application was created to allow users to manage company databases.
+The Employee Tracker application was created to allow users to manage a company database.
 This application is run in the node.js environment, and using the command line, users can follow prompts to view, manage, and update their company information.
-The employee tracker contains a central company database with various tables containing departments, roles, and employees.
-Each table in the database can be viewed and managed, depending on what users chooses.
+The Employee Tracker contains a central company database with various tables containing departments, roles, and employees.
+Each table in the database can be viewed and managed, depending on what users choose.
 For example the user can view each table, add to each table, update table information, or delete table information.

 ## Table of Contents
   * [Built With](#built-with)